arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-modbus-rtu/content.md

 ## Modbus Protocol

-Modbus is an open and royalty-free serial communication protocol widely used in industrial electronic devices, especially in Building Management Systems (BMS) and Industrial Automation Systems (IAS).
-It was published in 1979 (more than 40 years ago) and has become a _de facto_ standard communication protocol among industrial electronic devices.
+Modbus is an open and royalty-free serial communication protocol derived from the client/server architecture.
+It is widely used in industrial electronic devices, especially in Building Management Systems (BMS) and Industrial Automation Systems (IAS).

+It was published by Modicon (now Schneider Electric) in 1979 and has become a _de facto_ standard communication protocol among industrial electronic devices to be used with programmable logic controllers (PLCs).

 Modbus communication protocol is often used to connect a supervisory device with a Remote Terminal Unit (RTU) in Supervisory Control and Data Acquisition (SCADA) Systems.
 Reliability in communications between electronic devices is ensured with Modbus by using messages with a simple 16-bit structure with a Cyclic-Redundant Checksum (CRC).

-***If you want more insights on the Modbus communication protocol, take a look at [Modbus article](https://docs.arduino.cc/learn/communication/modbus) complying as well with Opta™.***
+If you want more insights on the Modbus communication protocol, take a look at [Modbus article](https://docs.arduino.cc/learn/communication/modbus) complying as well with Opta™.

 ## Instructions

 ### Setting Up the Arduino IDE

 If you haven't already, head over [here](https://www.arduino.cc/en/software) and install the most recent version of the Arduino IDE along with the necessary device drivers for your computer.
-For additional details on Opta™, check our [getting started tutorial](/tutorials/opta/getting-started).
-Make sure you install the latest version of the [`ArduinoModbus`](https://www.arduino.cc/reference/en/libraries/arduinomodbus/) and the [ArduinoRS485](https://www.arduino.cc/reference/en/libraries/arduinors485/) libraries, they will be used to implement the Modbus RTU communication protocol.
+For additional details on Opta™, check out [getting started tutorial](/tutorials/opta/getting-started).
+Make sure you install the latest version of the [`ArduinoModbus`](https://www.arduino.cc/reference/en/libraries/arduinomodbus/) and the [ArduinoRS485](https://www.arduino.cc/reference/en/libraries/arduinors485/) libraries, as they will be used to implement the Modbus RTU communication protocol.

 ### Connecting the Opta™ Over RS-485

-To use the Modbus RTU communication protocol, first you need to create an RS-485 connection.
-Refer to the following diagram for connecting two Opta™ devices via RS-485 interface.
+It requires setting up an RS-485 connection to enable the Modbus RTU communication protocol.
+Refer to the following diagram for connecting two Opta™ devices via the RS-485 interface.

 ![Connecting two Opta™ devices via RS-485](assets/opta-modbus-connection.svg)